Hartwick College Campus at sunrise

 The FAFSA reflects your family’s financial circumstances at a single point in time.
 If unusual expenses or circumstances influence your ability to contribute to your education and are not reflected in the FAFSA, we encourage you to provide us with this information in writing.
 We will evaluate your special circumstances and may consider them in determining eligibility for need-based aid.

 Your application for admission and FAFSA are reviewed carefully so that we can offer you all of the funds for which you qualify.
-When a student has special circumstances like those discussed above, we will review his or her eligibility for aid.
+When a student has special circumstances like those discussed in the previous question, we will review the student’s eligibility for aid.
 If you feel that your award should be re-evaluated based on this reason, please call us.
 We will do all that we can to help make Hartwick affordable for you.

-The difference between your EFC and the cost of attendance (COA) at a given college is known as your financial need.
-For example, the cost of attendance at Hartwick College is $66,733.
-For a student with an EFC of $20,000, financial need is $46,733 ($66,733 – $20,000 = $46,733).
-Unlike your EFC, your financial need changes from one college to another, based on each school’s cost of attendance.
+The difference between your SAI and the cost of attendance (COA) at a given college is known as your financial need.
+For example, the cost of attendance at Hartwick College for academic year 2025-26 is $40,220.
+A student with an SAI of $20,000, financial need is $20,220 ($40,220 – $20,000 = $20,220).
+Unlike your SAI, your financial need is different from one college to another, based on each school’s cost of attendance.
+Unlike your SAI, your financial need is different from one college to another, based on each school’s cost of attendance

 Consumer Information about financial aid is located on the Hartwick website.
 Hartwick encourages you to read and understand all that you can about your financial aid.
 If you aren’t sure about something, feel free to ask.
 We’re here to help!